 It is imperative for parents to allow their students to complete an application on their own for a few reasons:

-• We rely on volunteer mentors and are only able to select a limited number of students from the incoming class.
+• We rely on undergraduate student mentors and are only able to select a limited number of students from the incoming class.

-• If a student does not want to participate in the program and a parent fills out an application for them, and then the student is not actively engaged, our mentors (and other entering students) miss out on a valuable opportunity to participate fully in the program.
+• If a parent fills out an application for a student and the student is not actively engaged, our mentors (and other entering students) miss out on a valuable opportunity to participate fully in the program.

 • College is a wonderful time to allow your student the space to make the difficult, rewarding, and necessary decisions about their extracurricular and academic life.